 Due to the stress of her new job Jane noticed she was gaining weight at a rate that was uncharacteristic of her since the first laparoscopic gastric band surgery.
 By the time she retired from that position, she had added on close to 20 pounds.

-That is when Jane sought the help of bariatric surgeon, Jill Gorsuch, DO, MPH, at the Lakeland Comprehensive Weight Loss Center in Niles.
+That is when Jane sought the help of bariatric surgeon at the Lakeland Comprehensive Weight Loss Center in Niles.

 “I knew I was unable to lose weight without help – it’s not willpower, it is ‘me’ power,” said Jane, referring to the way genetics and other factors she couldn’t control played into her struggle with maintaining a healthy weight.